-So, the kind of preheat to be used is directly found a function of the thickness and composition.
-So, these are the 2 main factors that affect the magnitude of the preheat thickness and the composition at the same time it the preheat temperature is also affected by the welding procedure.
+So, these are the 2 main factors that affect the magnitude of the preheat thickness and At the same time the preheat temperature is also affected by the welding procedure.
 If we are using the low hydrogen procedures then the lower preheat temperature can be used.
 If we are using the filler in such a way that the weld metal will be softer will be of lower yield strength will be having the greater absorption to the hydrogen.
-Then the preheat temperature requirement will also be decreased, so as an example if we see we know that the chromium in these steels can vary from 0.5 to 9%.
-As well as molybdenum can vary from 0.5 to 1%, so say for an example the 0.5% chromium 0.5 molybdenum steel needs the preheat of the 100 degree Fahrenheit.
-If the thickness is less than 0.5 inch but the same the preheat is will be the 300 if the thickness is greater than 1 inch of the section to be welded.
-Likewise, if we are talking of the 9 chromium and 1 molybdenum, higher chromium and higher molybdenum percentage then this preheat can be 400 Fahrenheit for thickness less than 0.5 inch and it can be there of the 500 Fahrenheit if thickness is greater than of 1 inch.
+Then the preheat temperature requirement will also be decreased, so as an example if we We know that the chromium in these steels can vary from 0.5 to 9% as well as molybdenum can vary from 0.

+5 to 1%.
+So say for an example the 0.5% chromium, 0.5% molybdenum steel. needs the preheat of the 100 degree Fahrenheit if the thickness is less than 0.5 inch.
+But the same the preheat is will be the 300 if the thickness is greater than 1 inch of the section to be welded.

+Likewise if you are talking of the 9 chromium and 1 molybdenum. higher chromium and higher molybdenum percentage then this preheat can be 400 Fahrenheit for thickness less than 0.5 inch and it can be there of the 500 Fahrenheit if the thickness is greater than 0.5.
 So, it will depend the kind of preheat temperature to be used will be significantly influenced by the kind of the composition, the heat treatment.

-At the same time the lower preheat temperature values can be used using the low hydrogen procedures or when the low yield strength filler are used.
-Like AISI310 or AISI309 these are the austenitic fillers which will have the greater absorption to the hydrogen as well as these will be offering the lower yield strength.
-So, lower residual stresses will be develop and these factors in combination will be favorable from the welding means from the preheat point of view because even the lower preheats will be suitable to develop the weld joints.
-(Refer Slide Time: 24:38)
+At the same time the lower preheat temperature values can be used using the low hydrogen procedures. or when the low yield strength fillers are used like AISI310 or AISI309.
+These are the austenitic fillers which will have the greater absorption to the hydrogen as well as these will be offering the lower yield strength.
+So, lower residual stresses will be developed and these factors in combination will be favourable from the welding means from the preheat point of view because even the lower preheats will be suitable to develop the weld joints.
+So this is what we can see here this list this table shows the kind of preheat temperatures to be used when welding the chromium molybdenum steels using the low hydrogen covered electrodes.

-So this what we can see here this table shows the kind of preheat temperatures to be used when welding chromium molybdenum steels using the low hydrogen covered electrodes.
-So, say 0.5 chromium and 0.5 molybdenum is 100 Fahrenheit up to 0.5 inch thickness, 100 degree Fahrenheit while for higher chromium like 5 to 5, 7 and 9 chromium this preheat temperature is 400 degree Fahrenheit.
-So, for higher chromium and molybdenum concentration greatly will be the preheat requirements likewise higher the thickness greater will be the kind of preheat temperature requirement.
-So, 400 for up to 0.5 thickness and over 1mm it is 500 degree Fahrenheit, so because increasing the chromium and an molybdenum content will be increasing the carbon equivalent which in turn will be increasing the hardenability.
-So, in order to deal with the increased hardenability we need greater preheat temperatures.
-So, that cooling rates can be accordingly reduced in order to avoid the embrittlement of the chromium molybdenum steel weld joints.
-Now I will summarize this presentation, in this presentation basically I have talked about the welding metallurgy of the chromium molybdenum steels.
-And the way by which the preheat temperatures will be affecting the various aspects related to the welding of the chromium molybdenum steels, thank you for your attention.
+say 0.5 chromium and 0.5 molybdenum is 100 Fahrenheit up to 0.5 inch thickness 100 degree Fahrenheit.
+While for higher chromium like 0.5 to 5, 7 and 9 chromium this preheat temperature is 2.

+400 degree Fahrenheit.
+So, for higher the chromium and molybdenum concentration greater will be the preheat requirements.
+Likewise higher the thickness greater will be the kind of preheat temperature requirements.
+So, 400 for up to 0.5 thickness and over 1 mm it is 500 degree Fahrenheit.
+So, because increasing the chromium and molybdenum content will be increasing the carbon equivalent which in turn will be increasing the hardenability, so in order to deal with the increased hardenability we need greater preheat temperature, so that cooling rates can be accordingly reduced in order to avoid the embrittlement of the chromium molybdenum steel weld joints.

+Now I will summarize this presentation.
+In this presentation basically I have talked about the welding metallurgy of the chromium molybdenum steels and the way by which the preheat temperatures will be affecting the various aspects related to the welding of the chromium molybdenum steels.
+Thank you for your attention.